cilium/design-cfps/cilium/CFP-22215-mutual-auth-for-service-mesh.md

 #### Other options for SPIFFE identity

-##### Cert-manager CSI driver
+##### cert-manager CSI driver

-Cert-manager has a SPIFFE-capable CSI plugin that makes SVIDs, including the X.509 TLS keypair, available as a dynamically-mounted Secret inside Kubernetes Pods.
+cert-manager has a SPIFFE-capable CSI plugin that makes SVIDs, including the X.509 TLS keypair, available as a dynamically-mounted Secret inside Kubernetes Pods.
 Because we don’t want the Pods to need to mount things for mTLS, this is not viable, unfortunately.

 ##### Istio